Skip to content

 Psychoactive No Yes

-Legal status Legal in many states (hemp-derived, less than 0.3% THC) Varies by state and country
+Legal status (US) Legal (hemp-derived, less than 0.3% THC) Varies by state

 Addiction risk None (confirmed by WHO) Possible